PDM4AR/exercises/docs/07-optimizationmilp.md

 - The `x` and `y` float attribute specifies the x and y position of the island in a cartesian reference system.
 The *Short Route* can be approximated as a flat plane, so you don't have to consider the the Earth's curvature.
 - The `departure` and `arrival` float attributes are a timetable of the exact time  you have to depart from or to arrive to the island, to exploit its specific weather to being able to set sail or to dock.
 Note that to keep things simple the decimal places of a number are not representing the minutes in mod 60.
 A value of 8.43 doesn't mean it's 43 minutes past 8, but that it's 43% of an hour past 8.
 Treat it a normal float value.
 To keep things simple, the arrival times of all the islands are later than the departure times of all the islands.
 This means you are always departing around morning and arriving around the evening of the same day.
-- The `time_compass` integer attribute specifies how many nights you have to spend on the island before you can depart to the next archipelagos.
-If `time_compass` is 1, it means you arrive in the island and you depart the next day, irrelevant of the hour you arrive or you depart.
+- The `nights` integer attribute specifies how many nights you have to spend on the island before you can depart to the next archipelagos.
+If `nights` is 1, it means you arrive in the island and you depart the next day, irrelevant of the hour you arrive or you depart.
 DEVELOPMENT NOTE: YOU SHOULD ACCOUNT FOR TIME_COMPASS VALUE OF THE LAST ISLAND YOU ARRIVE TOO.
 I could remove it, or keep it and add a single final island after the last archipelago at end of the voyage.
 - The `delta_crew` integer attribute specifies how many people leave the crew (negative value) or how many join the crew (positive value) if you visit the island.

 </details>